Welcome to St. Nicholas Orthodox Christian Church

 What We Believe

-The Orthodox Church has upheld the teachings of Jesus Christ, the Apostles (12 Disciples), and the Church Fathers for the past 2000 years.
+The Orthodox Church has upheld the teachings of Jesus, handed down to the Apostles and the Church Fathers for the past 2000 years.
 We believe in the Holy Trinity, one God in three persons, Father, Son, and Holy Spirit.

 We believe in the Lord Jesus Christ, the only-begotten Son, timelessly begotten of the Father.
 We believe that the Son was Incarnate of the Virgin Mary and became man so that he might restore all people, and all of creation to Himself.